We have provided answers to the most frequently asked questions about digital banking in the short videos and FAQs below.

 Alternatively, for most currencies you may use an account in a different denomination and we will perform an Auto FX transaction on your behalf.
 This foreign exchange conversion will be completed at a rate calculated automatically by the bank, using a standard spread on the market FX rate, and may be less favorable than foreign exchange transactions conducted via your client advisor.

 No, only cash and drawn-down credit facilities will be considered for trade settlement.
+Note funding and credit checks are only done on the selected trading account.

 Validation messages and suitability checks